How are personal statements useful for students?

 – Explain why personal statements are so frequently required

 Whether in preparation for a university degree or a new job, most students will sooner or later have to become confident at writing personal statements.
 Like a CV or resume, the effectiveness of a personal statement will have a significant impact on the success of a person’s application.
 An effective statement should capture the interest of the reviewer and provide a competitive advantage over other applicants, although ensuring this requires guidance and practice.
-This three-lesson course therefore clarifies for students the expectations of a personal statement (Lesson 1), explores how to write successful statements (Lesson 2) and discusses the key pitfalls that should be avoided (Lesson 3).
+This three-chapter reader therefore clarifies for students the expectations of a personal statement (Chapter 1), explores how to write successful statements (Chapter 2) and discusses the key pitfalls that should be avoided (Chapter 3).

 What is a personal statement?